serebit/wraith-master/README.md

 #### Solus

 Solus has both frontends in the official repository.
-They can be installed either by running `sudo eopkg it wraith-master` in the terminal, or searching for the package in the Software Center.
+They can be installed either by running `sudo eopkg install wraith-master` in the terminal, or searching for the package in the Software Center.

 #### Other Distributions